SheffieldML/GPc/README.md

 <h3>Microsoft Visual C++</h3>

 As of Release 0.101 the code compiles under Microsoft Visual Studio 7.1.
-A project file is provided in the current release in the directory <code>MSVC/ivm</code>.
+A project file is provided in the current release in the directory `MSVC/ivm`.
 The compilation makes use of f2c versions of the FORTRAN code and the C version of LAPACK/BLAS, CLAPACK.
 Detailed instructions on how to compile are in the readme.msvc file.
 Much of the work to convert the code (which included ironing out several bugs) was done by William V. Baxter for the GPLVM code.

 <h2>General Information</h2>

 <p>The way the software operates is through the command line.
-There is one executable, <code>ivm</code>.
+There is one executable, `ivm`.
 Help can be obtained by writing

-<p><code>$ ivm -h</code>
+<p>`$ ivm -h`

 <p>which lists the commands available under the software.
 Help for each command can then be obtained by writing, for example,

-<p><code>$ ivm learn -h</code>
+<p>`$ ivm learn -h`

 All the tutorial optimisations are suggested take less than 1/2 hour to run on my less than 2GHz Pentium IV machine.
 The first oil example runs in a couple of minutes.
-Below I suggest using the highest verbosity options <code>-v 3</code> in each of the examples so that you can track the iterations.
+Below I suggest using the highest verbosity options `-v 3` in each of the examples so that you can track the iterations.

 <h1>Bugs</h1>